kbhogue/Wordpress-vs-Kali/README.md

 3\.
 XSS at the End of an URL
 * Vulnerabilities: XSS
 * Tested in 4.2 and fixed in 4.2.5
 * Steps to Recreate: Create a new post and paste in a website URL.
 At the end, add your XSS command, with svg at the beginning.
-I used the following command: "<svg onload=alert(123)>".
+I used the following command: "<onload=alert(123)>".
 An alert will pop up every time the post loads.
 ![](https://github.com/kbhogue/Wordpress-vs-Kali/blob/master/gif3.gif)